Siphon880gh/chatgpt-chatworkspace/README.md

 ## 📖 Quick Summary

-**ChatHTML Viewer** transforms ChatGPT conversations into a navigable, annotatable experience.
+**Chat Workspace** transforms ChatGPT conversations into a navigable, annotatable experience.
 Import ChatGPT conversation HTML to view messages in a dual-panel interface with a scrollable chat view and a clickable outline.
 Customize outline summaries, add personal comments to any turn, and preview full messages without scrolling.
 All customizations persist locally using unique chat IDs generated via SHA-256 hashing.
 No backend required—pure client-side JavaScript with localStorage for seamless session continuity.

 > 📘 **For Developers:** See [`context.md`](./context.md) for detailed architecture, code flow, and implementation notes.